-These Keto Pancakes are the perfect breakfast for when you want something different, but still filling and delicious.
-I created the only low carb pancake recipe you’ll ever need.
+These Keto Pancakes are the perfect breakfast for when you want something different but still filling and delicious.
+I created the only low-carb pancake recipe you’ll ever need.

-These flourless pancakes got great feedback from all my family members, and it’s 100% child approved.
+These flourless pancakes got great feedback from all my family members, and it’s 100% child-approved.

 Coconut Flour Keto Pancakes Ingredients

 Here are all the necessary ingredients to create these delicious gluten-free pancakes:

-- lemon zest, optional but very tasty’
+- Lemon Zest – optional but very tasty.

 How to Make Coconut Flour Pancakes?